East Ham Corporation Tramways

 East Ham Tramways tram conductor circa 1920

 An enlargement of the above photograph showing the conductor.
-By this time, and probably from the mid-Edwardian era, the drooping-peak caps had been displaced in favour of tensioned-crown peaked caps; these bore a new design of cap badge, mimicking the old one, but in brass and blue enamel.
-The conductor's right-hand jacket collar bears system initials, 'E H T', whilst his left-hand collar carries an employee number (possibly No 5).
+By this time, and probably from the mid-Edwardian era, the drooping-peak caps had been superseded by tensioned-crown peaked caps; these bore a new design of cap badge, mimicking the old one, but in brass/gilt and blue enamel.
+The conductor's right-hand jacket collar bears system initials, 'E H T', whilst his left-hand collar carries an employee number (possibly '5').
 His epaulettes also carry a badge of some description, probably the East Ham municipal-device badge shown below.

 East Ham Tramways motorman cap badge

-East Ham Tramways Motorman cap badge — brass and blue enamel on a leather mount.
+East Ham Corporation Tramways motorman cap badge — brass and blue enamel on a leather mount.
 This pattern of cap badge was probably worn from the mid-Edwardian era through to 1933.
 With thanks to Stephen Howarth.

 East Ham Corporation Tramways epaulette badge